WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 # Restoring Wasabi Wallet in Electrum

 :::danger Potential privacy leak!
-If you do not run a full node and your own Electrum server, you will leak all your addresses to 3rd party servers, losing anonymity against those entities, so you must make a judgement call by being aware of this.
+If you do not run a full node and your own Electrum server, you will leak all your addresses to random third party servers, losing anonymity against those entities, so you must make a judgement call by being aware of this.

 To gain some privacy by using Electrum you should setup Tor on Network preferences or by installing your own Electrum server via [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server), [ElectrumX](https://github.com/kyuupichan/electrumx) or [Electrs](https://github.com/romanz/electrs).
 :::